rjkat/confuzzle/puz.md

 | Clue#n | Quiet |
 | Notes | http://mywebsite |

-These first three example strings would appear in the file as the following, where \0 represents a NUL:
+These first three example strings would appear in the file as the following, where `'\0'` represents a `NUL`:
 ```
 Theme: .PUZ format\0J.
 Puz / W. Shortz\0(c) 2007 J. Puz\0
 ```

-In [some](http://rexwordpuzzle.blogspot.com/2010/02/german-border-river-wed-2-17-10-she.html) [NYT](http://rexwordpuzzle.blogspot.com/2010/02/cousin-of-boubou-thursday-feb-4-2010.html) [puzzles](http://rexwordpuzzle.blogspot.com/2010/01/like-unfortunate-torero-monday-jan-25.html), a "Note" has been included in the title instead of using the designated notes field.
-In all the examples we've seen, the note has been separated from the title by a space (ASCII 0x20) and begins with the string "NOTE:" or "Note:".
+In [some](http://rexwordpuzzle.blogspot.com/2010/02/german-border-river-wed-2-17-10-she.html) [NYT](http://rexwordpuzzle.blogspot.com/2010/02/cousin-of-boubou-thursday-feb-4-2010.html) [puzzles](http://rexwordpuzzle.blogspot.com/2010/01/like-unfortunate-torero-monday-jan-25.html), a `"Note"` has been included in the title instead of using the designated notes field.
+In all the examples we've seen, the note has been separated from the title by a space (ASCII `0x20`) and begins with the string `"NOTE:"` or `"Note:"`.
 It's not known if this is flagged anywhere else in the file.
 It doesn't seem that Across Lite handles these notes - they are just included with the title (which looks ugly).

 The clues are arranged numerically.
 When two clues have the same number, the Across clue comes before the Down clue.